Emdashes. The New Yorker between the lines

 Finally, a mutineer: en dasher!

-Further Emily Gordon note by Emily Gordon: Incidentally, Emily Fox Gordon, who wrote the highly regarded nonfiction books Mockingbird Years and Are You Happy?, is not me.
-Nor is Julia Emily Gordon the 19th-century painter; Emily Gordon the promising young singer-songwriter; the ubercool Emily Gordon of Gynomite!; or Emily Gordon the aikido practitioner, who can definitely beat me up, though I’m sure that’s not her style.
-There’s a contemporary painter, a real estate practitioner, students of all stripes, an incredibly cute toddler, and a British financial reporter, and they are not me, but if they would like to form an organization, I am all for joining it.
+Further Emily Gordon note by Emily Gordon: Incidentally, the badass Emily V. Gordon (author of Super You: Release Your Inner Superhero, Nerdist impresario, advice columnist, etc.!) is not me.
+Neither is Emily Fox Gordon (author of Mockingbird Years, Are You Happy?, It Will Come To Me, and Book of Days); Julia Emily Gordon the 19th-century painter; Emily Gordon the singer-songwriter; or Emily Gordon the aikido practitioner, who can definitely beat me up, though I’m sure that’s not her style.
+There’s a contemporary painter, a real estate practitioner, students and athletes of all stripes, an incredibly cute child, at least one other poet, and a British financial reporter, and they are not me, but if they would like to form an organization, I am all for joining it.